fossasia/eventyay-tickets/doc/api/resources/talks.rst

 .. http:get:: /api/events/{event}/talks

-   Returns a list of all accepted and confirmed submissions the authenticated user/token has access to, or all confirmed, publicly scheduled submissions for unauthenticated users.
+   Returns a list of all scheduled submissions the authenticated user/token has access to, or all confirmed, publicly scheduled submissions for unauthenticated users.
    For a list of all submissions regardless of their state, authenticated users may choose to use the ``/api/events/{event}/submissions`` endpoint instead.